JayneJacobs/gotestinginteg/Readme.md

 ## [Benchmark Testing](mygolang-testing/BenchmarkTest.md)

-Bubble Sort is the worst possible type of storting.
+Bubble Sort is the worst possible type of Sort Algorithm.
+Compare to Native Sort using Benchmarks.